The DMV and Your DUI

 SR-22 Form Insurance

-California requires anyone operating a motor vehicle to have valid liability insurance.
+California requires anyone operating a motor vehicle to have valid liability insurance, just as motor traders must compare trade insurance policies and find the best for their area, individuals must have their own insurance policy to drive a car or any automobile allowed on roads.
 Normally if you are caught driving without insurance the police can impound your vehicle and suspend your license.
 If you are on probation and are caught driving without insurance your probation may be revoked.

 After you have been convicted of a DUI or plead “guilty” or “no contest” to a DUI you will be required to purchase insurance and provide proof of insurance to the DMV in order to reinstate your driver’s license.
 The document proving insurance coverage is called an SR-22 form and it is issued by your insurance company and submitted to the California DMV.
 The SR-22 will also be needed if you are applying for a restricted license.
 For those of you who do not own a car, “non-owners” insurance is still required for you to obtain a driver’s license.

 Like all auto insurance the cost of obtaining vehicle insurance under an SR-22 will depend on your driving record, how long you have been driving, the type of vehicle you own and where you live.
 Shopping around and contacting multiple insurance companies may help you find the best rate, although many people use a comparison to see all of the best deals available.
 You can find one of those at https://www.insurancequotes.com/auto.
 Keep in mind that if your insurance policy lapses it will be reported to the DMV and your license will be suspended again.
 Normally you will be required to submit an SR-22 for three years, but it is important to double check this requirement with your attorney.
 To go back to the homepage click here.